-Marxism, system theory and enterprise architecture
+Marxism, system theory and EA

 Heraclitus of Ephesus was a Greek philosopher known for his doctrine of change being central to the universe.